Message threads

 Get thread message updates

-You can receive updates when specific message threads and related message reactions are added, edited, or removed on other clients using the streamUpdatesOn() on the ThreadMessage object.
+You can receive updates when specific message threads and related message reactions are added, edited, or removed on other clients using the streamUpdatesOn() on the ThreadMessage class.

-This method accepts a callback function as an argument.
-The Chat SDK invokes this callback whenever someone adds, edits or deletes a message, or adds or removes a message reaction to/from a list of thread messages.
+This method returns an asynchronous stream which produces a new value whenever someone adds, edits or deletes a message, or adds or removes a message reaction to/from a list of thread messages.

 Method signature